In China's Himalayas, a wine 'flying above the clouds'

 However, Chinese consumers are turning their noses up at local wines, as imported wine consumption grew over 17 per cent year on year in 2017 while domestic wine sales plummeted for the fifth consecutive year.

-Chinese wine has had a history of inconsistent quality, but Dulou is determined to change the prejudice attached to the term 'Made in China'.

-"I think that little but little, Chinese people will realise that we can make great products in China, notably wines," he said.
+Chinese wine has had a history of inconsistent quality, but Mr Dulou is determined to change the prejudice attached to the term "Made in China"."I think that little but little, Chinese people will realise that we can make great products in China, notably wines," he said.
+AFP

-"We do everything with passion, and we do it with utmost precision to make the best wine possible, to have the best grape possible, and to be one of the companies that revamp 'Made in China'."